Press Play to hear Elisa Pearmain speak about a Teaching Forgiveness through storytelling on the Art of Storytelling.

 I’m at work right now on a story commissioned by NASA, The National Aeronautics and Space Administration to celebrate its 50th anniversary.
 As I create the NASA story I’m aware I’m using all of the knowledge I gained telling stories to my own children.
 As I told stories to my children I began using repetition, rhythm, changing my voice, using a gesture here and there and inventing situations that involved struggle or risk, When my son Ted was about nine months old I’d make up little songs and rhythms to make him smile.
 Just making my voice go up high and then suddenly come down delighted him.

-One night Ted was Read the rest of this entry »
+One night Ted was Read more »

 Press Play to hear Ed Stivender speak on the 5 Fool proof Rules for Successful Storytelling on the Art of Storytelling with Brother Wolf.